All Episodes

 What about that?

-Uh there are a lot of other news events he could have been asked about, but wasn't.
+There are a lot of other news events he could have been asked about, but wasn't.

-But in all fairness, the president himself has gone out and and addressed these issues himself because he's had to.
+But in all fairness, the president himself has gone out and addressed these issues himself because he's had to.

-Uh it it's something like a six-point gain since the last poll came out.
+It's something like a six-point gain since the last poll came out.

-It just it it it just illustrates two things.
+It just illustrates two things.

 The president has the bully pulpit.

-He can have all the supportive media he wants, uh but he has to get out there and lead, and people Crave leadership.
+But he has to get out there and lead, and people crave leadership.

 People crave, they want to get behind.